Mathematics and computer science master’s track 2023/24

 Data Sciences.

-• Computational aspects of Data Sciences:
+• Computational aspects of Data Sciences (Lacombe):

 This course will present the basics of data sciences from the practitioner perspective.
 The goal is to understand the typical machinery (from theory and numerics) used by data scientists when they design machine learning models given a set of data.
 At the end of the course, the students will be familiar with most notions any data scientist should know, including: